3 lessons I've learned from rejection.

 A rejection isn't always about you.
 Sometimes it has nothing to do with you not being good enough, or your race, color, class, or creed.
 Yes, your feelings will get hurt, and you will experience those negative emotions brought on by rejection.

 Remember, people have insecurities that they contend with.
-Sometimes it's easier to pass those negative feelings on to others rather than facing them.
+Sometimes it's easier to pass those negative feelings on to others rather than face them.
 If you're feeling rejected.
 It doesn't mean that you're not good enough.
 To the right person, you'll always be good enough, but the wrong person will never see your true worth.

 - Your destiny is never sealed in a rejection.